CPSC Issues Holiday Decorating Safety Alert

 - Never burn wrapping paper in the fireplace as they can easily cause a flash fire.

 These tips can go a long way in keeping your family and your home safe this holiday season, but, unfortunately, they cannot prevent every injury accident.
 If you or a loved one has been injured in Georgia as the result of defective holiday lights, decorations, or any other product, the dedicated product liability lawyers in Atlanta at The Law Offices of Wayne Grant, P.C., can help you obtain maximum compensation for your losses.
-Call us today at (404) 995-3955 or toll-free at (866) 249-5513 to speak to one of our attorneys about your potential claim.
+Call us today at (404) 995-3955 to speak to one of our attorneys about your potential claim.

 Contact us today for a free and comprehensive case evaluation.